Subortinaiti/ai-horde-interface/README.md

 ## Dependencies:
 The class utilizes the requests library for making HTTP requests.
 ListModels Function
-The ListModels function is a utility function designed to retrieve a list of available image models from the ImaGen API.
+The ListModels function is a utility function designed to retrieve a list of available image models from thestable horden API.
 It provides a simple way to fetch and display the available models.

 ## Model Listing Feature:

-Sends a GET request to the ImaGen API to fetch information about available image models.
+Sends a GET request to the stable horde API to fetch information about available image models.
 Extracts and returns a list of model names.

 Usage Example: